Clubs and Organizations

-An education at a military school would not be complete without fun and challenging extracurricular offerings.
+An education at a military school would not be complete without fun and challenging extracurricular offerings and clubs and organizations.
 Clubs allow cadets to get involved in activities outside of their busy academic and leadership curriculum to create life balance.
 With over 20 clubs to choose from, there is a club for every student on campus.

 Many clubs help students complete community service projects, some are for entertainment or career development, while others are faith-based.
 To ensure student engagement and participation, all cadets are required to participate in clubs during the academic year.
 In fact, many clubs are organized and led by cadets.
 Whether you board on campus, or enroll as a day student, there is always time in the daily schedule for athletics, clubs, and other after-school activities.